A Buddhist Community based on friendship and a shared vision of what is most valuable in life.

-The Melbourne Buddhist Centre is a Community of Buddhist Practitioners or Sangha, supporting each others practices and making available the Buddha’s teachings of Ethics, Meditation and Wisdom to people of Melbourne and beyond.
+The Melbourne Buddhist Centre is a community of Buddhist practitioners or Sangha, supporting each others practices and making available the Buddha’s teachings of Ethics, Meditation and Wisdom to people of Melbourne and beyond.
 We meditate, study, go on retreat together and in the context of our shared practice, allowing spiritual friendships to develop.

-The Order Member Community at the Melbourne Buddhist Centre.
+Some of the Order Member Community at the Melbourne Buddhist Centre.

 Dantacitta was ordained into the Triratna Buddhist Order in 2011.
 Her name means, She who’s Heart/Mind is Tamed.
-You will often see her at the Centre at our meditation classes.
-Chairperson of the MBC Management Committee.
+You will often see her at the Centre at our meditation classes and at Women’s Study Night.

-Lokeshvara, a senior Order member from the UK, is president of our Centre.
+Lokeshvara, a senior Order Member from the UK, is president of our Centre.
 Lokeshvara visits us, alongside his role as International Order Convenor, and meets up with sangha members and the Management Committee to discuss how we are going.
 He is an excellent retreat leader and Dharma practitioner.

 Siladasa was ordained in 1992 and his name means, Servant of Ethics.
 He is an excellent Dharma teacher, running Introduction to Buddhism courses and leading Dharma Study at the Centre.
-He is a Private Preceptor and supports and mentors men wanting to join the Order.
-Serves on the MBC Management Committee.
+He is a Private and Public Preceptor and supports and mentors men wanting to join the Order.

 Arunamalin was ordained in 2004 and his name means, Surrounded by the Dawn Sun.
-A leader of Men’s Study on Monday Night and MBC Bookkeeper.
-He is also a Private Preceptor, supporting men who wish to join the Order.
+A leader of Men’s Study on Monday Night and meditation courses.
+He is a Private Preceptor, supporting and mentoring men who wish to join the Order.

 Maitrikashin was ordained in 2018 and his name means, Shines with Metta.
 Maitrikashin is the MBC Safeguarding Officer.